Vikx001/Movie_ticket_booking/README.md

 # Estimating Story Points
 The teams team's velocity is calculated by Pocker game.1 is minimum point and 8 is maximum.
 Any points that go beyond 8 hours will be considered as Epic.

-The teams current story point velocity is "N/A". <<Update the velocity as the weeks progress>>
+The teams current story point velocity is 2hrs in Sprint 3. <<Update the velocity as the weeks progress>>

 # Definition of Ready/Done
 Will be mentioned in the accepted criteria of each task posted in Jira